-If we breach covenants under our credit facility or our bridge loan with KeyBank National Association, we could be held in default under such loans, which could accelerate our repayment date and materially adversely affect the value of our stockholders' investments in us.

-On December 27, 2011, we entered into a secured credit facility with KeyBank National Association ("KeyBank") with total commitments of \$82 million.
-We may, subject to the discretion of KeyBank and any other lender who may ultimately participate in the secured credit facility, request commitments of an additional \$68 million.
-In addition, we obtained a bridge loan from KeyBank for \$28 million.
-These KeyBank loans are secured by cross-collateralized first mortgage liens or first lien deeds of trust on all properties in the Homeland Portfolio, nine of our other self storage properties and a parcel of unimproved land in Ladera Ranch, California, a pledge of the net equity proceeds of our public offering, and are cross-defaulted to each other and any other recourse debt of \$25 million or greater in the aggregate or non-recourse debt of \$75 million or greater in the aggregate.
-The loans also impose a number of financial covenant requirements on us.
-If we should breach certain of those financial covenant requirements or otherwise default on these KeyBank loans, Key Bank could accelerate our repayment dates.
-If we do not have sufficient cash to repay these loans at that time, KeyBank could foreclose on the properties securing the loans.
+If we breach covenants under our loan with KeyBank National Association, we could be held in default under such loan, which could accelerate our repayment date and materially adversely affect the value of our stockholders' investments in us.
+On December 27, 2011, we entered into a secured credit facility with KeyBank National Association ("KeyBank"), and as of December 31, 2012 there was approximately \$51.7 million outstanding on this loan.
+The KeyBank loan is secured by cross-collateralized first mortgage liens or first lien deeds of trust on all properties in the Homeland Portfolio and is cross-defaulted to other recourse debt of \$25 million or greater in the aggregate or non-recourse debt of \$75 million or greater in the aggregate.
+The loan imposes a number of financial covenant requirements on us.
+If we should breach certain of those financial covenant requirements or otherwise default on the KeyBank loan, Key Bank could accelerate our repayment date.
+If we do not have sufficient cash to repay this loan at that time, KeyBank could foreclose on the properties securing the loan.
 Such foreclosure could result in a material loss for us and would adversely affect the value of our stockholders' investments in us.